ligrire/ViT-CIFAR/README.md

 The directory "omihub777" is a fork to [link](https://github.com/omihub777/ViT-CIFAR).
 We modified the model and the training procedure to get the joint training running.
 The graph of result is in devpost and write-up.

 **Note** in  default setting forked repository use autoaugment to get 90% test accuracy on CIFAR-10.
-To better compare our method, we turn off autoaugment and just use random crop and horizontol flipping as augmentation.
+To better compare our method, we turn off autoaugment in our whole experiment and just use random crop and horizontol flipping as augmentation.
 The accuracy of their model when turned off autoaugment is around 85%.